umrum/umrum/README.md

 ```

 ### Dependencies
-- MongoDB: it's necessary to define env variable `MONGO_URI` before run the app or tests (or run a local mongodb);
+- MongoDB: it's necessary to define env variable `MONGO_URI` before running the app or tests (or run a local mongodb);
-- Redis: it's necessary to run a local instance of Redis before start app;
+- Redis: it's necessary to run a local instance of Redis before starting the app;

 ### Running Grunt before commit